 OpenClaw: The Marketplace Approach

 The scale is real, but so are the caveats.
-OpenClaw's "defense rate" (percentage of users who continue using the project after initial engagement) stands at only 17%, suggesting many users star the repo but do not deeply adopt the framework.
-And the marketplace's open-by-default publishing model, requiring only a GitHub account at least one week old, has created significant security issues (covered in the security section below).
+OpenClaw's "defense rate" (percentage of users who continue using the project after initial engagement) is only 17%, suggesting many users star the repo but do not deeply adopt the framework.
+And the marketplace's open-by-default publishing model, requiring only a GitHub account at least one week old, has created significant security issues (addressed in the security section below).

 Hermes Agent: The Self-Generating Approach

-Hermes ships with 118 curated built-in skills including web control, Gmail/Calendar/Drive/Contacts/Sheets/Docs integration, Spotify control, YouTube transcript processing, academic paper retrieval from arXiv, GitHub PR workflows, and Excalidraw diagramming.
-The community is smaller (515 contributors, 100K+ stars) but growing at a remarkable pace, earning 47,000 stars in two months.
+Hermes ships with 118 curated built-in skills, including web control, Gmail/Calendar/Drive/Contacts/Sheets/Docs integration, Spotify control, YouTube transcript processing, arXiv academic article retrieval, GitHub PR workflows, and Excalidraw diagramming.
+The community is smaller (515 contributors, 100K+ stars), but growing at a notable rate, gaining 47,000 stars in two months.

 The critical difference is self-generation.
 Because the agent creates its own skills during normal use, the ecosystem gap narrows over time.
 A Hermes instance that has been running for weeks on DevOps tasks will have built a library of domain-specific skills that no marketplace can replicate, because they encode that specific team's workflows, preferences, and tool configurations.

-For a new developer, OpenClaw offers immediate breadth: install a ClawHub skill and start using it.
+For a new developer, OpenClaw offers immediate breadth: install a skill from ClawHub and start using it.
 Hermes requires patience, but for teams committed to a specific domain, self-generated skills become increasingly valuable because they are tailored and refined through actual use.

-Hermes implements a structured persistent memory system across three layers:
+Hermes implements a structured persistent memory system in three tiers:

-Layer 1: System Prompt Memory (MEMORY.md and USER.md).
+Tier 1: System Prompt Memory (MEMORY.md and USER.md).
 A frozen snapshot injected into every session's system prompt.
 MEMORY.md (2,200 character limit, ~800 tokens) stores environment facts, conventions, completed work, and corrections.
-USER.md (1,375 character limit, ~500 tokens) stores communication preferences, working style, and expectations.
+USER.md (1,375 character limit, ~500 tokens) stores communication preferences, work style, and expectations.

-Layer 2: Episodic Memory (Skills).
-After each task, Hermes writes a structured record into a ChromaDB vector store capturing the task description, tool calls made, what succeeded, and what failed.
+Tier 2: Episodic Memory (Skills).
+After each task, Hermes writes a structured record to a ChromaDB vector store capturing the task description, tool calls made, what worked, and what failed.
 On new tasks, it embeds the request and runs semantic similarity search against past episodes.
 High-similarity matches are injected into the planning prompt as context.

-Layer 3: Session Search.
-All sessions are logged in a SQLite database (~/.hermes/state.db) with FTS5 full-text indexing.
+Tier 3: Session Search.
+All sessions are logged to a SQLite database (~/.hermes/state.db) with FTS5 full-text indexing.
 The agent accesses this archive using the session_search tool, enabling questions like "Did we discuss X before?" or "What was the outcome of the auth service issue last week?"

 The system also supports 8 external memory provider plugins (including Mem0, Honcho, and Hindsight), making the memory architecture pluggable.